MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsPersistentChatConfiguration.md

 ```

 ### -Identity
-**Below Content Applies To:** Lync Server 2013

 Unique identifier for the Persistent Chat configuration settings to be modified.
 To modify a collection of settings configured at the site scope, use syntax similar to this:

--Identity "site:Redmond"
+`-Identity "site:Redmond"`

 To modify a collection configured at the service scope, use syntax like this:

--Identity "service:PersistentChatServer:atl-gc-001.litwareinc.com"
+`-Identity "service:PersistentChatServer:atl-gc-001.litwareinc.com"`

 To modify the global collection, use this syntax:

--Identity "global"

-If you do not include the Identity parameter Set-CsPersistentChatConfiguration will automatically modify the global settings.

-**Below Content Applies To:** Skype for Business Server 2015

-Unique identifier for the Persistent Chat configuration settings to be modified.
-To modify a collection of settings configured at the site scope, use syntax similar to this:

--Identity "site:Redmond"

-To modify a collection configured at the service scope, use syntax like this:

--Identity "service:PersistentChatServer:atl-gc-001.litwareinc.com"

-To modify the global collection, use this syntax:

--Identity "global"
+`-Identity "global"`

-If you do not include the Identity parameter the Set-CsPersistentChatConfiguration cmdlet will automatically modify the global settings.
+If you do not include the Identity parameter the `Set-CsPersistentChatConfiguration` cmdlet will automatically modify the global settings.

 ```yaml